univention/guardian/helm/guardian/README.md

-# guardian-cerbos
+# guardian

-A Helm chart for the Nubus Guardian Cerbos component
+A Helm chart for the Nubus Guardian component

 - **Type**: application
 - **AppVersion**: 0.54.0